AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/access-needed-for-wf-goals.md

 content-type: reference
 product: workfront-goals
 navigation-topic: goal-management
-title: Requirements to use Adobe Workfront Goals
+title: Requirements to use Workfront Goals
 description: Your Adobe Workfront administrator or your Group administrator must ensure all of the following conditions are met before you can access Adobe Workfront Goals:
 ---

-# Requirements to use Adobe Workfront Goals
+# Requirements to use Workfront Goals

 Your Adobe Workfront administrator or your Group administrator must ensure all of the following conditions are met before you can access Adobe Workfront Goals: